Establishment

 - system of internal control.

-The Committee will also review:
+The committee will also review:

 Financial reporting

-- review the department’s processes and systems for preparing financial reporting information and financial recordkeeping
+- review the department’s processes and systems for preparing financial reporting information and financial record keeping

 - review the: